What Is Social Media Marketing?

-It sounds easy enough, but there is more to social media marketing than meets the eye.
+It sounds easy enough, but there is more to SMM than meets the eye.

-This guide serves as your partner for getting started with social media.
+This guide serves as your partner for getting started with social media and learning the basics of social media.
 Use it to learn how to bring social media and marketing together.
 Plus, get inspiration from real-life social media marketing campaigns.

 5 components to successful social media marketing